labyzuny/labyzuny.github.io/assets/sakuraPetals/README.md

 Make it rain - sakura petals or anything else for that matter.

-Uses CSS3 animations and requestAnimationFrame to put a plethora of cherry blossom petals that drift and sway in the "wind" on your site.
+Uses CSS3 animations and requestAnimationFrame to put a plethora of cherry blossom petals that drift and sway in the " wind" on your site.

 ![Sakura Animation](http://i.imgur.com/Ns7PWi3.gif "Sakura Animation")